dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 you compile Clojurescript into Javascript, the native output is a single file that contains all the cooresponding Javascript.
-Keeping the client side and server side separate will make each file smaller and prevent clients from downloading tons of code that won't ever be executed.
+Keeping the client side and server side separate will make each file smaller and prevent clients from downloading tons of code that won\'t ever be executed.
 There also currently seems to be a problem with the node.js code generation and anything but simple optimizations.
-YMMV, but I've found simple as a sufficent optimization level for myself at this point.
+YMMV, but I\'ve found simple as a sufficent optimization level for myself at this point.

 Lines 16 and 17 copy over all the static resources to the output bundle directory